Healthy Homes Assessment Pukahu

 Insulation Pukahu

-The insulation of the ceiling and underfloor has been compulsory for all rent houses since 1 July 2019.
-Property managers and landlords have to ensure that the insulation is up to standards that are in line with the latest standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space may require to be replaced or replaced.
+Underfloor and ceiling insulation has been compulsory on all rental houses as of July 1st, 2019.
+Property managers and landlords are required to make sure that the insulation meets current quality.
+In some instances, an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.

-A well-insulated house can reduce condensation and lessen the likelihood of mould and damp, and will also make it easier for the home to keep warmth.
+A well-insulated house can help control condensation and reduce the chances of mould and dampness, and it will make much easier for the home to retain the heat.

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation is able to resist heat flow.
-The more high the R-value, higher the standard of insulation.
+The "R" stands for thermal resistance and is a gauge of how well insulation is able to resist heat flow.
+The more R-value is higher, the more effective the insulation.

 Learn more about this Healthy Homes insulation quality.